We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 16. Kensington and Chelsea, Greater London

-Renowned as London’s quintessential affluent borough, Kensington and Chelsea is well-known for the success, sophistication, and charm that its streets attract.
+Renowned as London’s quintessential affluent borough, Kensington and Chelsea is well-known for the success, sophistication, and charm its streets attract.

 Those in need of some retail therapy will be in their element here as the borough is home to Harrods, one of the most famous department stores in the world.
 Various other shopping hotspots like Sloane Square, Brompton Road, and Kensington High Street are nearby, too.